Margaret Thatcher's death puts Cameron's leadership in spotlight

 When asked how he thinks he measures up with Thatcher, Cameron has looked uncomfortable.

 "I think we all live in her shadow," he told Sky News.
-"But I think we also need to recognize that times change and different approaches are needed."
+"But I think we also need to recognise that times change and different approaches are needed."

 Some commentators have seen Cameron's decision to recall parliament to debate her legacy and the grandiose arrangements for her funeral as a gesture to placate his right-wingers.